 Sport Psychology Expert and Performance Enhancement Consultant, Michael J Edger MS, MGCP, is the president and founder of Mental Edge Athletics and Sport Psychology Today.
 In 2010 Mr. Edger earned a Master’s Degree in Sport Psychology, and is currently working towards his PhD. in Industrial and Organizational Psychology with a specialization in Executive Coaching and Performance Enhancement Consulting for Sports and Business.
 Mr. Edger is a Certified Mental Game Coaching Professional and has studied under some of the leading authorities in the field of sport psychology, such Mental Game Coaching Master, Dr. Patrick Cohn.
 Mr. Edger’s experience includes consulting with professional, collegiate, and youth sport athletes, parents, coaches, teams and organizations to instill the mental game needed to succeed and excel on the field and in the workplace.
 Mr. Edger is one of the leading published authors in his area of expertise, publishing over 200 articles on the mental aspects of sport performance enhancement.
 Mr. Edger is dedicated towards educating the sports and business communities on the benefits of mental training services to help athletes, coaches and business professionals achieve their overall performance goals.
 Please visit our Contact Page with any questions or to inquire about more information on how to improve your game!

-The first sport psychologist laboratory was founded in Berlin, Germany by Carl Diem in 1920, but the study of sport psychology in American only became popular during the late 1960s, which makes it a relatively new discipline.
+The first sport psychologist laboratory was founded in Berlin, Germany by Carl Diem in 1920, but the study of sport psychology in the United State didn’t gain momentum until the late 1960s, which makes it a relatively new discipline.
 Some of the main psychological skills sport psychology experts teach athletes and coaches are anxiety management, attention and concentration control, communication, goal setting, imagery and team building.